Bioacoustic Geolocation: Species Sounds as Geographic Signals: Introduction

+Audio geolocation has numerous potential applications.
+Coarse geographic context inferred from audio can enable apps such as Merlin Sound ID to constrain the set of plausible species in areas without cell coverage or GPS availability.
+This geographic context could also be valuable for tracking invasive species or informing conservation planning in data-scarce regions.
+Soundscapes inherently capture key aspects of a habitat, and shifts in predicted locations of a region over time can be used to monitor ecological change without expensive species labeling.
+Beyond ecology, audio geolocation can also be applied for digital forensics (Sec.~\ref{sec:geo_forensics}), search and rescue (localizing distress calls), and data privacy (understanding and obfuscating prominent location cues).
+We see our work as laying the foundation for future efforts and a first step towards ever more diverse applications of the challenging problem of audio geolocation.
+Trained models and code are available at \href{https://github.com/cvl-umass/audio-geolocation}{cvl-umass/audio-geolocation}.

-We summarize our main contributions as follows: \begin{enumerate} [leftmargin=0.04\textwidth, topsep=0pt] \itemsep0em \item To the best of our knowledge, this is the first study addressing the global-scale geolocation of natural audio.
-We formalize the audio geolocation problem and extensively benchmark existing image-based geolocation and soundscape mapping methods.
-Additionally, we propose a novel approach leveraging species range predictions to improve geolocation accuracy, further contextualizing our results through comparisons with geolocation using oracle species information. \item We investigate whether geolocation improves when using species-rich audio or aggregating recordings from spatiotemporal neighborhoods.
-To this end, we construct XCDC, a dataset of long dawn chorus recordings from Xeno-Canto~\cite{xeno}, and evaluate models that geolocate clusters of iNatSounds~\cite{chasmai2024inaturalist} recordings sampled from nearby times and locations. \item We introduce Multimodal Geo-Forensics through case studies of movie audio and imagery, illustrating potential real-world applications of multimodal geolocation. \end{enumerate}
+We summarize our main contributions as follows: \begin{enumerate} [leftmargin=0.04\textwidth, nosep] \itemsep0em \item To the best of our knowledge, this is the first study on global-scale bioacoustic geolocation.
+We formalize the problem, benchmark image-based and soundscape mapping methods on iNatSounds~\cite{chasmai2024inaturalist}, and propose a novel approach that uses species range predictions to improve geolocation. \item We investigate the potential of species information by constructing species oracles based on range estimation models.
+To study more realistic settings, we also introduce XCDC, a new dataset of species-rich dawn chorus recordings curated from \citet{xeno}. \item We demonstrate that spatiotemporal aggregation effectively mitigates key limitations of short recordings. \item We introduce multimodal geo-forensics through case studies of movie audio and imagery, illustrating potential real-world applications of multimodal geolocation. \end{enumerate}